hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter06.md

 ---
-title       : Filtering rows
-description : Insert the chapter description here
+title       : The Five Named Graphs using ggplot2 description : Identifying and creating the appropriate plot based on different types of variables